Editorial Notes

 BL Additional 29289, dated 1625, includes a second Alto part for the last seven bars.
 The initial phrase completes the canon throughout the parts, but is most likely to be a seventeenth century addition, as the music for "be laud and praise" is clumsy, all the notes being covered by other parts.
 The Amen similarly adds to the harmony initially, then covers the original alto part in the last two bars.

 Also shown in Add.
 29289 and other manuscripts are antiphonal indications for Decani and Cantoris.
 In some of the later sources, a repeat is indicated.
-Both of these are shown in this edition for completeness, but should by no means be considered obligatory.
+Both of these indications are shown in this edition, but should by no means be considered obligatory.
+Slur markings are editorial.
+The lower three parts in bar 45 are editorial, as is the last alto note in bar 42, original a third lower.

 O Lord, the maker of all thing,